printtech98-cmyk/MBBS_Planer/README.md

 Claude (Anthropic) — used throughout the build process to plan the architecture, write the prompts fed into bolt.new, write the AI system prompt above, and debug issues along the way
 Screenshots

-Add your screenshots to a /screenshots folder in this repo, then they'll render below on GitHub automatically.
-Suggested shots (see the "How to get clean screenshots" note underneath):

 Show Image Dashboard showing overall progress, due-today reminders, and upcoming exams.